ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 FP: A second publisher would need to talk to both AS1 and AS2.
 As I intended, AS1 controls who can publish to (or create) a topic on a broker, AS2 more generally controls who can decrypt the content of the publication.
 "Losing the membership" can mean "not being able to access (read or write) the content of the publication", in which case AS2 should revoke the node's rights or it can mean "not allowed to publish on the broker" (maybe it is still allowed to subscribe to the topic), in which case AS1 should revoke the node's right.
 Both revocations are not specified for now.

+CS: I think AS controls who can encrypt as well as decrypt.
+So, if pub1 got revoked, is it revoked in AS1 or in AS2?
+Who needs to send which information to whom?
 -->

 ~~~~~~~~~~~~